kibook/s1kd-tools/s1kd-brexcheck/README.md

 Treat input as a list of object filenames to check, rather than an object itself.

 -l
 Use the layered BREX concept.
-BREX data modules referenced by other BREX data modules (either specified with -b or referenced by the specified data modules) will also be checked against.
+BREX data modules referenced by other BREX data modules (either specified with -b or referenced by the specified CSDB objects) will also be checked against.

 -n
 Check notation rules.
 Any notation names listed in any of the BREX data modules with attribute `allowedNotationFlag` set to "1" or omitted are considered valid notations.
-If a notation in a data module is not present or has `allowedNotationFlag` set to "0", an error will be returned.
+If a notation in a CSDB object is not present or has `allowedNotationFlag` set to "0", an error will be returned.

 For notations not included but not explicitly excluded, the `objectUse` of the first inclusion rule will be returned with the error.
 For explicitly excluded notations, the `objectUse` of the explicit exclusion rule is returned.